tiagofontcruz/DieRoller/README.md

 ## Getting Started

-The program consists of RPG main character generator with random characteristics and attributes.
+The program consists of RPG die roller generator.
 It uses the console to show the information.

 ### Dependencies